robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-3-the-proxy.md

 ## 3. Testing our proxy

 Since we have not yet implemented TLS support for our proxy, we need to test our proxy using a website that does not have HTTPS enabled.
-I recommend nonhttps.com, a handy development domain that, as promised, does not use HTTPS.
+I recommend nonhttps.com, a handy development hostname that, as promised, does not use HTTPS.

 Before you begin testing, make sure that: